Zabrimus/jonglisto-ng/README.md

 The war file can be found in the current directory with name jonglistp-ng.'version'.war

 # Deployment and running jonglisto-ng
-Generally for all described solutions to run jonglisto-ng are the following step
+Generally for all described solutions to run jonglisto-ng is the following step
-* edit or copy two configuration files to /etc/jonglisto: jonglisto-ng.xml and remote.xml.
+* copy two configuration files to directory /etc/jonglisto: jonglisto-ng.xml and remote.xml.
 The configuration is described below.

 ## Using TomEE (at least version 7.0.4)
 A hint before: TomEE Embedded 7.0.4 will not work.
 Unfortunately the packaged libraries differ between TomEE 7.0.4 and TomEE Embedded 7.0.4.